JaysonBrenton/PaceTrace/PaceTrace — Auth Wireframes → Mid-fi + Storybook Chromatic.md

+> **Historical note:** the `web/` workspace described below has been retired in favour of a single root runtime.
+The guidance remains for future Storybook reinstatement.

 Act as a senior front-end engineer.
 Implement the “PaceTrace — Auth Mid-fi (Desktop)” spec and wire Storybook + Chromatic.
 Do not paste secrets or credentials.
 Use small, reviewable diffs and keep code modular.
 No hardcoded hex colours in components—use CSS variables (design tokens).

 # Context